 Soils: Requires well-draining sand or loam soil.
 Will tolerate some fertility in the soil, but not too much.
 Does not do well in clay soils.

-• Plants in the Penstemon family are host species for 19 known species of native pollinators in the Cache Valley area.
+Plants in the Penstemon genus are host species for 19 known native pollinators in northern Utah.
 Penstemon are also an important nectar source for both insects and hummingbirds.
-They may also provide some cover for certain smaller bird species.